Crouse College of Fine Arts Special Collections Research Center

 Exterior Renovation: 2001-2003

-Notes: Built through the generosity of John Crouse, a Syracuse wholesale grocer, banker trustee of SU from its founding until his death in 1889, Mr. Crouse selected the building site and oversaw its construction.
-Originally named John Crouse Memorial College for Women, it was intended as a memorial to Crouse's late wife; the title was engraved above the main entrance.
+Notes: Built through the generosity of John Crouse, a Syracuse wholesale grocer, banker, and trustee of Syracuse University from its founding until his death in 1889, Mr. Crouse selected the building site and oversaw its construction.
+Originally named John Crouse Memorial College for Women, it was intended as a memorial to Crouse's late wife.
+The title was engraved above the main entrance.
 Unfortunately, Mr. Crouse died prior to the building's completion.
-His son, D. Edgar Crouse, immediately completed the structure, furnishings and grounds work.
+His son, D. Edgar Crouse, completed the structure, furnishings and grounds work.
 The exterior featured relief carvings including musical instruments and an artist's palette over the front entrance.
 Four decorative chimneys and a bell tower rose above a hip and gable slate roof.

 Crouse College was placed on the National Register of Historic Places in 1974.